MobileTechRob/JohnsonHealthTechApp/README.md

 ### What did you focus on and why?
 - First Technology Spike (because it been 10 years since i looked at Android studio. i did have basis Kotlin project to work off out):
-- Get a simple list view going with a simple list
+- Get a simple list view going with a simple list  .. show a sign of life for basic requirements
 - Then  bring the json file and get deserialized
 - Then start working on the layout.
 At first I wanted a nice side by side
     Label: Text  approach but that was eating time i decided to got with